Lockaa/Lockaa-Social-Network-API/README.md

 3. Commit your changes (`git commit -am 'Add some featureName'`)
 4. Push to the branch (`git push origin feature/featureName`)
 5. Create a new Pull Request

-## Notes

-- I currently cannot import this repo into Insomnia as is, because it is paywall'ed and I cannot properly import folders into my environment either.